If we had to talk about the most frequently asked questions we get about TAPS, this would have to be one of the most common.

 We also know that the babies who received transfusions in utero to treat their TAPS had the lowest cognitive scores and that low gestational age at birth and low birth weight were important risk factors for the cognitive delays.

-Spontaneous TAPS is a little rarer, in that it happens in around 6% of pregnancies.
+Spontaneous TAPS is a little more common, in that it happens in around 3-5% of pregnancies.

 What do we know about the long-term effects of Spontaneous TAPS?